CleverCloud/clever-cloud.com/en/the-cloud/advantages/scalability.md

 title: Bullet proof scalability
 icon:  securite
 ---
-Deploy your application without any risk of overload.
-Clever Cloud adjust your needs and bring to you the necessary computing energy to run your app seamlessly.
+Deploy your application without risk of overload.
+Clever cloud adjusts itself to your needs and supplies you with just the right amount of computing energy to run your app.